iterative/dvc.org/static/docs/commands-reference/remote/add.md

 > to use you might need to install optional dependencies: `[s3]`, `[ssh]`,
 > `[gs]`, `[azure]`, and `[oss]`; or `[all]` to include them all.
 The command
 > should look like this: `pip install "dvc[s3]"`.
 This installs `boto3` library
-> along with DVC to support AWS S3 storage.
+> along with DVC to support Amazon S3 storage.

 This command creates a section in the <abbr>DVC project</abbr>'s [config file](/doc/commands-reference/config) and optionally assigns a default